Mustafa Ali

-Adeel Alam (born March 28, 1986) is an American professional wrestler, better known by the ring name Mustafa Ali (/ˈmʌstəfə/ MUH-stə-fə).
-He is signed to Total Nonstop Action Wrestling (TNA), where he is the leader of the Order 4 stable, and is a former one-time TNA X Division Champion.
+Adeel Alam (born March 28, 1986) is an American professional wrestler, better known by his ring name Mustafa Ali (/ˈmʌstəfə/ MUH-stə-fə).
+He is signed to Total Nonstop Action Wrestling (TNA), where he is the leader of the Order 4 stable and the current TNA International Champion in his second reign.
+He is also a one-time TNA X Division Champion.
 He also makes appearances on the independent circuit.

 Alam began his professional wrestling career on the independent circuit in 2003, while also working as a police officer in a Chicago suburb for four years.
 In 2016, he competed in the Cruiserweight Classic as a replacement and through his performances, earned a full-time contract with WWE.
 He initially worked for their new cruiserweight division as part of the 205 Live brand.
 In December 2018, he was moved to the SmackDown brand, moving out of the cruiserweight division, where his ring name would be shortened to Ali from March 2019 to November 2019.
 In July 2020, he was moved to the Raw brand and in October of that same year, he revealed himself as the leader of the villainous stable Retribution.
 He would be released from WWE in September 2023, and returned to the independent circuit in December 2023.
 After briefly working with New Japan Pro-Wrestling (NJPW), he debuted for TNA in January 2024, and officially signed with the promotion in January the following year.